Zadar might not be

 Stroll down in the first public garden in Croatia

 Right next to the Land Gate, there’s Queen Jelena Madijevka Park, the first public city garden in Croatia opened in 1829.
 You can come here to relax, sit down in a cafe, or just walk around, so make sure you include it in your list of Zadar attractions

 Visit the Five Wells Square

+Other iconic things to do in Zadar include exploring the Five Wells Square.
 As the name suggests, the square features five wells lined in a row.
 In the Middle Ages, there was a protective channel below the old city walls.
 In the 16th century, the Venetians helped the city to face Turkish attacks by creating a large water tank with five beautiful wellheads.
 Unfortunately, the wells are not used today, they are just a tourist attraction.

 See the Spinx statue

 Looking for an unusual and hidden Zadar attractions?
 Then Spinx is your answer.
 Built not by the Ancient Egyptians but a local artist in 1918 after the death of his beloved wife as a memorial to her, the statue is very different from the Egyptian culture.
 It’s made of concrete and has fingers instead of paws.